 To Sum Up

 Artificial Intelligence enables brands to run various operations.
 There are several advantages of taking advantage of AI in running business operations.
 In marketing, marketers rely on AI to determine the effectiveness of their marketing campaigns.
 Through this, they are able to determine where to invest more and where to stop investing.
 AI has also been resourceful when it comes to consumer engagements.

-Modern day businesses should invest in AI Marketing.
-This not only simplifies marketing, but it also ensures you don’t miss opportunities.
-Consider use of AI in Search Engines.
+Modern-day businesses should invest in AI Marketing.
+This not only simplifies marketing but also ensures you don’t miss opportunities.
+Consider the use of AI in Search Engines.
 E-Commerce giants like Amazon help drive sales by learning what consumers search for and using this data to give suggestions.
 Through this, they are able to secure more sales.
-Is your brand on pace with the modern day marketing trends?
+Is your brand on pace with modern-day marketing trends?